Louis L. Goldstein: Political legacy

 Goldstein served as a legislator in the General Assembly of Maryland, and allegedly also owned land in every county in the State of Maryland.
 He practiced law with his wife Hazel (1917–1996).
 The statue of Louis L. Goldstein, outside the Louis L. Goldstein Treasury Building in the state capital of Annapolis, was created by Jay Hall Carpenter and unveiled on April 3, 2002.

 Goldstein Hall at his alma mater Washington College is named for him.
 The "Goldstein Award" at the college's annual commencement awards the graduate with the greatest potential for success in public service.
 All of Maryland Route 2/4 in Calvert County is named after Goldstein.

 The Calvert County Democratic Party's annual dinner banquet is also named after Louis L. Goldstein.
 Goldstein deputy, Robert L. "Bobby" Swann was appointed Comptroller after Goldstein's death by then-governor Parris Glendening.
 Former four-term Mayor of Baltimore and two-term Governor William Donald Schaefer later ran for the office of Comptroller in November 1998.
 Goldstein had already announced he was running for another term before his death and would have almost certainly been re-elected even at age 85.
 Schaefer, tired of being out of public office, and still popular with a wide support among the electorate, won easily following Goldstein's death.

 Ironically, Schaefer and Goldstein sat on the Maryland Board of Public Works together when Goldstein was comptroller and Schaefer was governor.
 The two were not particularly close personally or professionally, although Goldstein was almost always gracious but tough at BPW meetings.
-Longtime Maryland Senate President Thomas V. (Mike) Miller, Jr., considers Goldstein one of the greatest politicians he has ever known.
+Longtime Maryland Senate President Thomas V. (Mike) Miller, Jr., considered Goldstein one of the greatest politicians he had ever known.
 Goldstein rarely forgot a name or at least a face.

 His Annapolis office was taken apart piece-by-piece after his death at the guidance of his longtime friend and deputy comptroller, Swann, and was replicated at the Jefferson Patterson Park and Museum located in St. Leonard, Maryland.

+In addition, the Honorable Louis L. Goldstein Volunteer Police, Fire, Rescue, and Emergency Medical Services Personnel Subtraction Modification Program was enacted to honor his service.